 The porterhouse requires a little finesse to properly cook the two distinct steaks included in the cut, but it generally adapts to whichever steak cooking method or recipe you prefer.

-When buying a porterhouse steak, look for one cut at least 3/4-inch thick, with a 1-inch thickness being ideal.
-Occasionally, butchers will sell "thin" cut steaks, and these are largely pointless.
+When buying a porterhouse steak, look for one cut at least 1.5 inches thick.
+Occasionally, butchers will sell "thin" cut steaks, but these are largely pointless.
 A porterhouse should be thick, and not just because it is a huge steak and deserves to be so.
 In order to get a large steak like this cooked to perfection without it drying out, it needs to have significant mass and thickness.

 A good porterhouse should have a deep, rich color without any gray.
 The fat should be white and not yellow.
 Look for good marbling throughout the meat, particularly the loin portion.
 Don't try to get a bargain on a steak like this.
 While dry-aged and/or prime grade versions of the porterhouse will be expensive, you can find a good "choice" grade steak that is fresh and very flavorful.

 You can generally keep a porterhouse steak in your refrigerator in the store packaging for up to 48 hours.
 For longer storage, repackage it tightly wrapped in plastic wrap or butcher paper and place it in the freezer.
 For the best flavor, use it within three months.
 For longer freezer storage, it's best to vacuum-seal the steak first to prevent freezer burn.

 Like most beef, a porterhouse provides ample amounts of protein, some B vitamins, iron, and zinc.
 But with more than 1,000 calories per pound, the nutritional considerations for a porterhouse, which typically weighs 2 pounds or more, depend largely on how much of the giant steak you actually eat.